ethancsmith/math263-notes/07-systems_of_odes.md

 &\quad \vdots\\
 y_m' &= f_m(x, y_1, y_2, \dots, y_m).
 ```
-Since humans are much better at holding onto to one object at time, it is convenient (and conceptually more illuminating) to place the $m$ objects into a single vector equation, namely
+Since humans are much better at holding onto to one object at time, it is convenient (and conceptually more illuminating) to place the $m$ objects into a single vector equation of the form
 ```{math}
 :label: first-order-vector-ode
 \mathbf{y}' = \mathbf{f}(x, \mathbf{y}),